ShadowDraco/storefront/README.md

 - As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.
 - As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.

+### Phase 4 Requirements

+Completing work on the Virtual Store by adding two full page views to the application: Product Details and Checkout.

+- As a user, I want to see a full detail view of a product so that I can make a more informed choice about purchasing it.
+- As a user, I want to view my full cart and initiate the checkout process so that I can purchase my items and have them delivered.

 ### Application Architecture

 Virtual Store application using Vite, Material UI, and React-redux: